 Leonard is a tiny village located in the state of Michigan.
-With a population of 410 people and two constituent neighborhoods, Leonard is the 576th largest community in Michigan.
-Leonard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 409 people and two constituent neighborhoods, Leonard is the 576th largest community in Michigan.
+Much of the housing stock in Leonard was built prior to World War II, making it one of the older and more historic villages in the country.

 Leonard home prices are not only among the most expensive in Michigan, but Leonard real estate also consistently ranks among the most expensive in America.

-Unlike some villages, Leonard isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Leonard are a mix of both white- and blue-collar jobs.
-Overall, Leonard is a village of professionals, construction workers and builders, and service providers.
-There are especially a lot of people living in Leonard who work in management occupations (11.45%), healthcare (8.43%), and office and administrative support (7.23%).
+Because occupations involving physical labor dominate the local economy, Leonard is generally considered to be a blue-collar town.
+42.35% of the Leonard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Leonard is a village of professionals, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Leonard who work in healthcare (7.06%), teaching (7.06%), and office and administrative support (6.47%).

 Also of interest is that Leonard has more people living here who work in computers and math than 95% of the places in the US.